SYS_CLOCK: 2026-01-21 00:00:00 UTC

 It will pass through arduous calculations, painful trade-offs, pragmatic choices.

-But its destination is a truly sustainable future—not a present that looks pure but actually has no future.
+But its destination is a truly sustainable future—not a present that is morally self-consistent yet physically and balance-sheet unsustainable.